 The Turanor PlanetSolar set the first record for a solar powered circumnavigation on the 4th of May 2012.
 It took six years from project launch to complete their amazing feat.
-The achievement is no less than putting a man on the moon or breaking the sound barrrier.
+The achievement is no less than putting a man on the moon or breaking the sound barrier.

 If you would like to learn more about either of these projects, please use the contact information below.

 [Left] The Solar Navigator (4th test rig) development model [Right] PlanetSolar Project Launch March 2006.

 Quote of no particular relevance: A sailor with no schedule always has fair winds.

 This website is Copyright © 1999 & 2019 Cleaner Ocean Foundation.
 COF is an environmental educational charity.